Childhood and Education Journey of Susan Sarandon in Timeline

 1988: Relationship with Tim Robbins

-May 15, 1989: Birth of Son John "Jack" Henry
+May 15, 1989: Birth of Son John 'Jack' Henry

 May 4, 1992: Birth of Son Miles

-2000: Appearance at the Shadow Convention
+2000: Appearance at Shadow Convention

-2004: Advisory Committee for Racism Watch
+2004: Advisory Committee for Activist Group

 In 2004, Susan Sarandon served on the advisory committee for 2004 Racism Watch, an activist group.
-The group aimed to monitor and address instances of racism.

-2006: Genealogical Journey and Awards
+2006: Genealogical Research and Awards

 2009: Breakup with Tim Robbins